-Drawings and Papers: 1960s-2000s
+Drawings and Papers: 1960s to 2000s

 Internationally acclaimed architect William P. Bruder was born in Milwaukee and earned a bachelor of fine arts degree in sculpture from the University of Wisconsin.
 After studying under prominent architects such as Gunnar Birkerts and Paolo Soleri, Bruder opened his own studio forty miles north of Phoenix in New River, Arizona, in 1974.
-Since then he has designed more than 300 projects, mostly residential, with a philosophy that describes architecture as "functional fine art based on site and user needs."
+Since then he has designed more than 500 projects, mostly residential, with a philosophy that describes architecture as "functional fine art based on site and user needs."
 His use of natural materials combined with concrete block and sheet metal and his careful siting of structures with relation to the sun exhibit organic architecture in the desert environment.
 Bruder's major Arizona projects include the Phoenix Central Library, a 280,000 square-foot facility which opened in May 1995, and the Henkel Headquarters Building in Scottsdale, a 2008 project.

-Click here to view selected images from the Bruder Collection on the Library Guide to Arizona Architecture from the Archives
+View selected images from the Bruder Collection on the Library Guide to Arizona Architecture from the Archives